 2. Create a Plan

-Create a spreadsheet on Excel, Word or any other tracking tool that can be used to keep the content organized for the year.
+Create a spreadsheet in Excel, Word, or any other tracking tool that can be used to keep the content organized for the year.
 This helps to change certain activities and link content more visually.
 Each event should incorporate the date, working title, the medium, the target audience, the goal, and the progress throughout the process.
 You might also want to keep track of the keywords and images used as well as any other PR information.
 The more information is included in the PR calendar, the easier it is to design new content for the year.

 3. Make a Plan for Changes

 It is important to create some room to adapt to new ideas and strategies as the year progresses.
 Any breaking news and current events happenings in your company’s industry should be highlighted.
 After all, they may facilitate necessary changes in the calendar plan.
 Keep track of the metrics during the year as certain events may not happen as expected.
 This may require the company to carry out some adjustments in the PR calendar.
 Additionally, the company might need to observe the competitors to see if they are doing anything new and innovative.
 As such, the company may be forced to change the PR calendar in order to achieve a competitive edge.

 4. Start Planning Backwards

-A successful PR calendar must be created by planning backward.
+A successful PR calendar must be created by planning backwards.
 Startups may start planning a PR calendar from the furthest date from your company’s actual event date.
 Doing this helps to assure that no event in the PR calendar is overlooked.

 5. Stay Ahead of Schedules